In this blog post, I hope to help you shift your perspective and begin to see ADHD as a gift.

 The struggles these kids often face at school can, more often than not, be rather viewed as a poor match between styles of learning and current standards of teaching.
 The author helps the reader understand how the symptoms of ADHD can play to a form of ecological consciousness or engagement with the natural world and may actually represent a surplus of sensuous attunement with plants, trees and animals.

 Oh my goodness, to be able to see a child’s “precocious” interpersonal style as a gift – this is genius!

-Also, think about it, if a child finds it hard to focus on all the words coming out of someone’s mouth, they will be probably be more focused to the person’s non-verbal cues, facial expressions and gestures and therefore understand that person more deeply.
+Also, think about it, if a child finds it hard to focus on all the words coming out of someone’s mouth, they will probably be more focused to the person’s non-verbal cues, facial expressions and gestures and, therefore, understand that person more deeply.
 In others words, ADHD can be seen as an intuitive form of intelligence.
 I love this!

 Because your child is sensitive to this, to help them transform this sensitivity into a gift, the author recommends you do the following:

 - Help your child become aware of the emotion he feels